netease-youdao/BCEmbedding/README.md

 - Our ***bce-embedding-base_v1*** outperforms other opensource embedding models with comparable model sizes.
 - ***114 datastes including 119 eval results*** (some dataset contains multiple languages) of "Retrieval", "STS", "PairClassification", "Classification", "Reranking" and "Clustering" in ***`["en", "zh", "en-zh", "zh-en"]` setting***, including **MTEB and CMTEB**.
 - The [crosslingual evaluation datasets](./BCEmbedding/evaluation/c_mteb/Retrieval.py) we released belong to `Retrieval` task.
-- More evaluation details should be checked [Embedding Models Evaluations](./Docs/EvaluationSummary/embedding_eval_summary.md).
+- More evaluation details should be checked in [Embedding Models Evaluations](./Docs/EvaluationSummary/embedding_eval_summary.md).

 #### 2. Reranker Models